realA10001986/Dash-Gauges/README.md

 To select the 'music1' folder (9051), issue **INJECT_9051**

 _The Refill (009) command is not supported through INJECT; use the REFILL MQTT-command instead._

-### Receive commands from Time Circuits Display

-If both TCD and Dash Gauges are connected to the same broker, and the option **_Publish time travel and alarm events_** is checked on the TCD's side, the Dash Gauges will receive information on time travel and alarm and play their sequences in sync with the TCD.
-Unlike BTTFN, however, no other communication takes place.

-MQTT and BTTFN can co-exist.
-However, the TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
-If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (ie check **_Publish time travel and alarm events_**).
-If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

 ### Setup